 If the demand curve has a constant elasticity that is greater or less than unity, the situation is more complicated.
 The total revenue curves then are not straight lines, as they are when the demand curve has a constant elasticity of unity.
 If the elasticity of the demand curve is constant, but less than unity, the total revenue curve associated with it has a concave curvature.
 It has the same shape as a constant total returns curve; that is, it is a symmetrical hyperbola approaching the x and y axes as asymptotes.
-In Figure 26, Chapter 5, a demand curve with a constant elasticity of -0.5 is shown both on logarithmic and arithmetic paper, in the upper part of the chart, and the total revenue curve associated with it is shown in the lower part of the chart.
-(The elasticity figure, -0.5, written beside the curves shows the elasticity of the original demand curve for purposes of identification, not the elasticity of the total revenue curve; that is -1.0.)
+In Figure 5.2, a demand curve with a constant elasticity of -0.5 is shown both on logarithmic and arithmetic paper, in the upper part of the chart, and the total revenue curve associated with it is shown in the lower part of the chart.
+(The elasticity figure, -0.5, written beside the curve in the lower part of the chart shows the elasticity of the original demand curve for purposes of identification, not the elasticity of the total revenue curve; that is -1.0.)